KHanghoj/popgenteach/installdriftr.md

-Open `R` on your local machine an copy the following code:
+Open `R` or `Rstudio` on your local machine an copy the following code:

 ```R
 ipak <- function(pkg){